doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 I have written a small test app and run this on a few devices and emulator to see what results I get.
 This test app will be using the [`SecretKeyWrapper`](https://android.googlesource.com/platform/development/+/master/samples/Vault/src/com/example/android/vault/SecretKeyWrapper.java) from the Android `Vault` package examples.
 I have added two methods to this to enable testing.
 See the full (dirty) source on [github](https://github.com/doridori/AndroidKeystoreWipeTest/tree/master).

 See the tests below.
 T = Pass, F = Fail.
 Some cells are blank as I didnt test that combo - but there is enough there too see the pattern in each case :)

+**EDIT 29/05/15:** _This post needs to be updated with M preview data.
+They have mentioned that_

+> Keys which do not require encryption at rest will no longer be deleted when secure lock screen is disabled or reset (for example, by the user or a Device Administrator).
+Keys which require encryption at rest will be deleted during these events. [link](https://developer.android.com/preview/behavior-changes.html#behavior-keystore)

+_It will be interesting to run the below tests on the M preview._

 ##Nexus 4 | 5.0.1